If you cook a lot in the kitchen, you need a tile backsplash. Let’s face it, messes are inevitable, and tile is much easier to clean than drywall.

 Fortunately, there’s a third option, but I’ll get to that later!

-The average backsplash costs about $1,000 to install, according to HomeAdvisor.
-You could pay more or less than that, depending on the materials, the job’s complexity, and even just transporting materials to your house.
+Especially because that’s just the base cost!
+The final amount depends on the building materials, the job’s complexity, and even just transporting materials to your house.

-But one thing’s for sure: labor isn’t cheap!
-You may have to pay $400 to $500 per day just for a tile installer to do the job.
-And keep in mind that a professional backsplash installation often takes two days!
+And remember: labor isn’t cheap!
+You may have to pay $400 to $500 per day for a tile installer’s time — and a professional backsplash installation often takes two days!

 Honestly, who has that kind of time?
-(Not this mother of three, that’s for sure!)
+(Not this mother of three and one on the way, that’s for sure!)

 I love time-saving tools like SimpleMat from Custom Building Products.
 This double-sided adhesive mat is designed to bond tile to drywall and many other surfaces without the hassle.